cosmos/evm/precompiles/ics02/README.md

 ### `UpdateClient`

 This method allows updating the IBC light client state on-chain.
 It accepts a client identifier and an encoded client message (a protobuf Any).
 The method processes the update message, verifies it, and updates the client state accordingly.
-It returns an `UpdateResult` enum indicating whether the update was successful, if misbehaviour was detected, or if no update was necessary.
+It returns an `UpdateResult` enum indicating whether the update was successful or if misbehaviour was detected.

-> [!NOTE]
-> Currently, the no-op case detection is not implemented, and all valid updates will result in a success result (except misbehaviour cases).

 ### `VerifyMembership` and `VerifyNonMembership`